 This, however, is the only eligibility requirement.
 PPO plans are flexible, inexpensive, and a great option for many Medicare beneficiaries especially if you are looking for a flexible plan.

 PPO plans cover the out-of-pocket costs of Original Medicare.
 This typically includes the copayment/coinsurance fees involved in regular maintenance and healthcare, such as doctor’s visits.

 Cost coverage is reliant on a network of healthcare providers.
 Any care received within this network will be at little to no cost to you—anything outside of the network will, then, cost more.

-A network is a collection of doctors, offices, etc. that have been established by your insurance provider.
+A network is a collection of doctors, offices, etc. that your insurance provider has established.
 PPO plans offer a wide range of coverage.
 Specific offerings, however, will vary depending on the insurance company and your location.

 Because of this vast network, PPO plans are very flexible.
 They offer:

 With other Advantage plans, you may be required to visit one primary care physician before seeking any other treatment or specialist.
 With a PPO plan, you can visit anyone you like, with costs covered within the aforementioned network.

 In terms of additional benefits, like almost every Advantage plan, most PPO plans will provide prescription drug coverage.
 Ask the plan to make sure.
 The only way to get your Medicare drug coverage is to join a PPO Plan that includes prescription drug coverage.

 It is important to mention that, in case you decide to enroll in a PPO Plan that doesn’t offer prescription drug coverage, you will not be able to join a separate drug plan.
 Preferred Provider Organization plans also offer limited dental, vision, and hearing services.